SabineWren/Quiver/README.md

 It's deliberately less customizable than Xtranq, so disable this module and run Xtranq if that bothers you.
 I'm open to adding tranq rotation features, but I'm not a fan of how Xtranq does it.
 Perhaps letting one hunter configure the rotation for all?
 Feel free to request features.

 ## Planned Features
+Trueshot Alarm
+Power Auras works great for PvE, although it's not spec aware.
+I don't want a constant reminder to recast Trueshot Aura while it's not talented, and Quiver already has code implemented to monitor available spells on action bars.

+Pet Pamper
-Quiver might need Pet Pamper utilities, as Roid can't do everything for pets.
+Roid can't do everything for pets.
 Amarra made a pet utils addon with features like auto-find food when feeding pet.
+This might be a deep rabbit hole.

 ## Localization
 The 1.12 client doesn't support spell lookups by spell ID, so Quiver finds your abilities by name.
 I use Wowhead to find the spell names for each locale, which should theoretically work (not tested) if Quiver has a locale file matching your client.